Supreme Neem Oil 100% Pure Wild-Crafted Neem Oil, 1800 ppm Azadirachtin

 Method 2

-Another method to sprout the seed, remove the large seed from the center of the fruit and wash it in water.
+wash it in water.
 For propagation purposes, the broad end of the seed is considered to be the bottom.
 The pointed end is the top.
 Insert several toothpicks into the sides of the seed.
 They should be placed about halfway up the pit.
 Then suspend the seed in a glass of water.
-The bottom 1/4 to 1/2 of the seed should rest in water.
-The seed should sprout within a few weeks.
-During this time, periodically add water to maintain the initial water level.
+The bottom 1/4 of the seed should rest in water.
+During this time add water to maintain the initial water level.
 Occasionally dump out the water and replace with fresh water.
-If it doesn't sprout within 2 to 3 months, discard the original avocado and begin another.
-The roots are usually the first to emerge from the seed.
-The stem appears later.
+Place on a windowsill in good light.
+However, do not leave in direct sunlight for long periods.
+In about two to three weeks, the pit will start to crack.
+In another three to four weeks, a single root will appear at the submerged end of the pit.
+In the next one to three weeks a stem will start growing.
+When the root is two or three inches long and the stem is at least an inch or two you will be ready to plant.
+If it doesn't sprout within 2 to 3 months, discard the original avocado pit and begin another.
+As not all pits will grow we recommend starting several pits at one time so you get at least one or more plants.

 Method 3